SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

-where $m$ is a margin hyperparameter.
-This objective encourages successful interactions to cluster together in latent space, while pushing away failed or misaligned examples.
-To preserve long-term stability, we incorporate an Elastic Weight Consolidation (EWC)~\cite{kirkpatrick2017overcoming} penalty, $\mathcal{L}_\text{ewc}$, which prevents the encoder from forgetting previously important representations.
-Therefore, our total learning objective becomes: $\mathcal{L} = \mathcal{L}_3 + \mathcal{L}_{ewc}$, (see Section~\ref{sec:mem}, Eq.~\eqref{eg:Tlos}).
+where $m$ is a margin parameter.
+This objective encourages successful interactions to cluster in latent space, while pushing away failed or misaligned examples.
+To preserve long-term stability, we incorporate an elastic weight consolidation (EWC)~\cite{kirkpatrick2017overcoming} penalty, $\mathcal{L}_\text{ewc}$, which prevents the encoder from forgetting previously important representations.
+Thus, our total learning objective becomes: $\mathcal{L} = \mathcal{L}_3 + \mathcal{L}_{ewc}$, (Eq.~\eqref{eg:Tlos}).